minaskar/pocomc/docs/source/background.rst

     \frac{p(\mathcal{M}_{i}\vert d)}{p(\mathcal{M}_{j}\vert d)} = \frac{p(d\vert\mathcal{M}_{i})}{p(d\vert\mathcal{M}_{j})} \times \frac{p(\mathcal{M}_{i})}{p(\mathcal{M}_{j})}

 where the first term on the right-hand-side is the so called *Bayes factor* and the second term is the ratio of prior probabilities of the two models.
-The latter is often set to 1 (i.e. no model is prefered a priori).
+The latter is often set to 1 (i.e. no model is preferred a priori).
 The Bayes factor on the other hand is simply the ratio of the model evidences of the two models, or

 .. math::